Pax Global Opportunities Fund Company Examples

 The Pax Global Opportunities Fund (PXGOX) invests in companies that are positioned to benefit from the transition to a more sustainable global economy.
 The following are examples of companies in the Fund.

 Danone is a French global food products company best known for its yogurt, infant formula and water products.
-The company has employees in more than 60 countries and its products are available in more than 120 countries.
-A large and important percentage (>50 percent) of Danone’s end markets, and therefore revenues and growth opportunities, are in the emerging markets.
+The company has employees in more than 60 countries, and its products are available in more than 120 countries.
+A large and important percentage (>50 percent) of Danone’s end markets and therefore revenues and growth opportunities are in the emerging markets.
 Danone sees itself as a key player in the food revolution, with a mission to “bring health through food to as many people as possible.”
-For a number of years, this high-quality consumer staple company has been on a path to focusing on faster growing markets in fresh dairy, nutrition and water, particularly in emerging markets.
-The 2016 acquisition of the U.S.’s WhiteWave (brands such as Earthbound Organic, Horizon Organic, Silk, SO Delicious and Alpro) among other decisions, and a new leadership team, create the opportunity for the valuation gap to peers to narrow — rebuilding margins by cost-cutting and improving cash flow generation, increasing profitability and thus driving earnings growth.
-Danone is also a recognized sustainability leader, making CDP’s Water A-List as a pioneering company with regards to its water practices — with CDP selecting companies that help “build our new sustainable economy that works for both people and planet.”
+For a number of years, this high-quality consumer staple company has been on a path focused on faster growing markets in fresh dairy, nutrition and water, particularly in emerging markets.
+The 2016 acquisition of the U.S.-based WhiteWave (brands such as Earthbound Organic, Horizon Organic, Silk, SO Delicious and Alpro) among other decisions, and a new leadership team, create the opportunity for the valuation gap to peers to narrow — rebuilding margins by cost cutting and improving cash flow generation, increasing profitability and thus driving earnings growth.
+Danone is also a recognized sustainability leader, making CDP’s Water A-List as a pioneering company with regard to its water practices — with CDP selecting companies that help “build our new sustainable economy that works for both people and planet.”